 And I made it!

-Now it feels natural to me and I’ve already started to feel all the amazing benefits meditation has to offer.
+Now it feels natural to me, and I’ve already started to notice all the awesome benefits meditation has to offer.

 If you’re new to it, follow a guided meditation on YouTube or download a meditation app like: